lukebayes/smocha/README.md

 any changes to the test code itself.

-Nodejs presents a collection of primitives that make it possible for us to write extremely fast, concurrent programs that can scale with machine capabilities and avoid many of the limitations that other languages suffer from.
+Nodejs presents a collection of primitives that make it possible for us to write extremely fast, concurrent programs that can scale with compute capability.

 For example, we can scan the file system for test files, and immediately begin execution when the first file is encountered.
 We can fan out test execution